attestify/kernel-specification/index.md

 Interface
 * Value() - Returns a string representation of the host
-* HostType() - Returns a string represenataion for the type of host
+* HostType() - Returns a string representation for the type of host
   * Host types
     * ***reg-name*** - registered Name
     * ***ip*** - IP-literal